DanielCreggOrganization/w5-lab-exceptions-nastaj/README.md

 ## 1. Introduction to Exception Handling

 ### Explanation
 Java exceptions are events that occur during the execution of a program and signal that an error or unexpected condition has occurred.
 They allow your program to respond gracefully rather than crashing unexpectedly.
 Exception handling in Java provides a robust framework for catching and managing these errors.
+Below is an example of an exception being generated.

 ### Example
 ```java